Daijiro Chirino

-Daijiro Florencio Chirino (born 24 January 2002) is a professional soccer player who plays as a center-back for Segunda División club UD Almería.
-Born in Netherlands, he plays for the Curaçao national team.
+Daijiro Florencio Chirino (born 24 January 2002) is a professional soccer player who plays as a right-back for Segunda División club UD Almería.
+Born in Netherlands, he is eligible to play for the Curaçao national team.

-Career
+Club career

 PEC Zwolle

 Chirino joined the PEC Zwolle Football Academy in 2014 having begun his career with local club ZAC.
 In 2019 Chirino signed his first professional contract with the club.
 In June 2022 he signed a new contract two year with PEC Zwolle, with the option of a further season.
 He made his first team debut in August 2022 in a 5-0 Eerste Divisie win against SC Telstar and shortly afterwards officially signed a contract extension into 2025.

-On 4 November 2022 Chirino scored his first professional goal against TOP Oss in a 5-0 win in the Eerste Divisie.
+On 4 November 2022 Chirino scored his first professional goal against TOP Oss in a 5–0 win in the Eerste Divisie.
 Chirino played his first KNVB Cup game in January 2023 against Eredivisie side Feyenoord.
 Later on that same week he started two consecutive matches for the first time in his career playing as a wing-back against Heracles Almelo.

 CD Castellón

 On 31 August 2023, Chirino signed with Castellón in the Spanish third-tier Primera Federación.
-He made his debut for the club on 3 September 2023 in a 2-1 away win against UD Melilla.
+He made his debut for the club on 3 September 2023 in a 2–1 away win against UD Melilla.
 He scored his first goal for the club the following month in a 4–1 league victory over Real Madrid Castilla on 7 October 2023.

 Chirino helped the Orelluts to achieve promotion to Segunda División in his first year, and remained a regular starter in his second, totalling one goal in 79 appearances overall.